Monday, February 22, 2016

 -- Madame de Tourzel, p.
 612 n.87

-*It is hard to think she would state the real purpose, if she even knew it.
+*She would not have stated the real purpose, if she even knew it.

-• Didn't their striking uniforms make the unnecessary horsemen more obvious yet?
+• Didn't their striking uniforms make the horsemen yet more obvious, so more frightening?

 Hessian Ttoops during the American War of Independence, 1799 / zoom

-A way that accounts begin: "The trip to Varennes was a miracle of recklessness," "An incomprehensible Odyssey."
+Historians say that they are stumped.
+This is how two accounts begin: "The trip to Varennes was a miracle of recklessness," "An incomprehensible Odyssey."

 -- Michelet, and the chapter heading of Varennes, the Death of Royalty by Mona Ozouf, 2005 (in French).